apollographql/runtime-testing-framework/docs/src/guides/test-plans/writing-a-scenario.md

   It has no impact on the execution of a scenario.
 - `description` (required) is used to give more information about the scenario.
 It can be any valid string.
 It has no impact on the execution of a scenario.
-- `values` (optional) are used to define which values a scenario requires to successfully execute.
-  The ["using values"](#using-values) section explains this in more detail.
+- `variable_definitions` (optional) are used to define which variables a scenario requires to successfully execute.
+The ["using variables"](#using-variables) section explains this in more detail.
 - `command` (required) is used to define what is executed when the scenario is run.
 The ["Writing a command" guide](writing-a-command.md) explains commands in more detail.
 - `env_vars` (optional) is used to define the environment variables that are set when the `command`